-Ref- erence Consultee Relevant IIA paragraph/ table/ figure/ appendix Consultee Response Summary Response/ Action 3.45 Secondly, that Chatham Green is relatively isolated from existing services and facilities, and consequently growth at this location would lead to reliance on the private car.
+Ref- erence Consultee Relevant IIA paragraph/ table/ figure/ appendix Consultee Response Summary Response/ Action appendix 3.45 Secondly, that Chatham Green is relatively isolated from existing services and facilities, and consequently growth at this location would lead to reliance on the private car.
 The IIA's concerns in respect of the Site's isolation from services and facilities is misplaced, as it overlooks that a new community is proposed of a scale such that some services and facilities will be provided as part of the new development, and in close proximity to future residents.
 Furthermore and in any case, the Site is in proximity to a number of existing services and facilities planned or recently brought forward as part of strategic scale growth in North East Chelmsford which are accessible / can be made accessible by sustainable transport modes as part of development of the Site, including the existing bus routes along the A131 and the cycle routes planned for CNEB.
-3.46 Thirdly, landscape capacity and sensitivity.
+3.46Thirdly, landscape capacity and sensitivity.
 The justification for this stance is unclear.
 Land to the east of Chatham Green is not subject to any landscape designations which suggest it is any more sensitive than any other greenfield land in the borough.
-3.47 Fourthly, that there is limited capacity at the wastewater recycling facilities serving the area.
+3.47Fourthly, that there is limited capacity at the wastewater recycling facilities serving the area.
 A Foul Drainage Technical Note was commissioned to consider the capacity concerns raised and whether there are any potential options to mitigate this.
 A copy of this Technical Note is provided as Appendix D. The Technical Note confirms that this potential constraint can be overcome, identifying three options.
 One option includes utilising land under the Tritton Farming Partnership's control.
 3.48Lastly, that employment opportunities would be less accessible to the wider population (for example through public transport).
-Development on the site could be at a scale that provides the opportunity for improvements to public transport and sustainable travel including the existing bus routes along the A131 and the cycle routes planned for CNEB.
-3.49In overview, none A range of development quanta, broad distributions of development and site options available have been tested through the IIA.
-It is considered that an appropriate range of realistic options and reasonable alternatives have been considered and rejected is contained within the Spatial Strategy Topic Paper, Preferred Options Local Plan and the IIA.
-No change to the IIA.
+Development on the site could be at a scale that provides the opportunity for improvements to public transport and sustainable travel including the existing bus routes along the A131 and the cycle routes planned for CNEB. <text></text> 3.49In overview, none of the reasons cited by the IIA for the rejection of strategic level growth at Chatham Green are applicable to the Site (i.e. are not applicable to Land East of